 In conclusion, all of the sweet items possess the possibility of causing tooth decay and honey and fruit sugar are likely to cause less decay than the cane sugar does.

 ( These 2 model answers can be followed as examples of standard answers.
 However, please note there are other good ways of writing a possible good answer.)

 Tips for answering this Writing Task 1 Question:

 1. Please note that the question asks you to "describe the information presented in the graph and also discuss the implications for dental health".
-So you have to mention which food item creates the highest acid level for a longer time and are comparatively injurious for our teeth.
+So you have to mention which food item creates the highest acid level for a longer time and are comparatively injurious to our teeth.
 You must classify which food items are comparatively safe as well.
-First, compare the three food items in terms of the acid level they create in our mouth and how long this acid level remains in danger level.
+First, compare the three food items in terms of the acid level they create in our mouth and how long this acid level remains at danger level.
 Then suggest which food items among cane sugar, fruit sugar and honey are comparatively safer and which item/ items are not.

 2. Notice the following trends from the given line graphs:

 a) Higher the acid level, the lower the pH level.

 b) pH level below 5.5 is dangerous for the tooth as the tooth decay occurs below 5.5 pH level.